CeddyG/clara-entity-generator/README.md

 Clara entity generator
 ===============

-When you set the database informations, it will redirect you to the entity generator page.

 You can select all the table in it and define what file you want :

 - Controller